SimplyBLGDev/BLG-Base/DEV RULES.md

 Kernel acts as a singleton but it is not, the kernels appear and are destroyed and as such no unnecessary objects exist in memory; It is NOT an Autoload.

-## MAINSCENE and LAUNCHSETTINGS
+## MAINSCENE AND LAUNCHSETTINGS
-The main scene is always MAINSCENE.tscn which is a node that will be root to everything, it manages the _kernel_, the _debug_ (when enabled) and holds the _launch settings_.
+The main scene is always __MAINSCENE.tscn__ which is a node that acts as the root to everything, it manages the _kernel_, the _debug_ (when enabled) and holds the _launch settings_.

-Launch settings is a resource exported in MAINSCENE.tscn that contains dropdowns and inputs for the starting state of the game, useful for things such as starting level and parameters, always as an export, this will allow the developers, even non-programmers to easily change the starting state of the game for testing without having to worry about versioning and manually editing gd files.
+Launch settings is a resource exported in __MAINSCENE.tscn__, it contains dropdowns and inputs for the starting state of the game, useful for things such as starting level and parameters, this will allow all developers, even non-programmers, to easily change the starting state of the game for testing without having to worry about versioning and manually editing gd files.

-## GITIGNORE
-The gitignore contains the LAUNCHSETTINGS.tres file, so as to avoid merge conflicts for different testing environments but this file needs to be uploaded to the initial repo first, make sure to manually commit it if it's not present in the repo.
+Different launch setting presets can be saved as _.tres_ resources and swapped at will.

 ## AUTOLOADS
 Always avoid using Autoloads, use the Kernel system instead.